ibm-cloud-docs/power-iaas/faq.md

 You can use the movable IBM i (IBM i MOL) to move your existing on premises entitlements to {{site.data.keyword.powerSys_notm}}.
 Contact support to know more about the IBM i MOL, see [Getting help and support](/docs/power-iaas?topic=power-iaas-getting-help-and-support).

-{site.data.keyword.powerSys_notm}} supports multiple levels of RHEL and SLES.
-You can either use IBM provided stock Linux images with IBM Full Linux Subscription or bring your own custom Linux image with vendor provided subscription.
+{{site.data.keyword.powerSys_notm}} supports multiple levels of RHEL and SLES.
+You can either use IBM provided stock Linux images with IBM Full Linux Subscription or bring your own custom Linux image with vendor-provided subscription.

-See the [various versions of OSs](/docs/power-iaas?topic=power-iaas-power-iaas-faqs#os-versions) that {site.data.keyword.powerSys_notm}} supports.
+See the [various versions of OSs](/docs/power-iaas?topic=power-iaas-power-iaas-faqs#os-versions) that {{site.data.keyword.powerSys_notm}} supports.

 ## How does third-party licensing work?
 {: #third-party}